Completion theorem for equivariant $K$-theory: -theory of filtrable Borel spaces

-We call these local versions and specify the admissible pair $\rho$ because we do not know if these are independent of $\rho$ if $X$ is not smooth.
+We specify the admissible pair $\rho$ because we do not know if these are independent of $\rho$ if $X$ is not smooth.
 We see that the assignment $X \mapsto \sG^{\rho}_*(X_G)$ is covariant for proper maps and contravariant for flat maps in $\Sch^G_k$.
 We want to prove an analogue of Theorem~\ref{thm:filter-Gen} for these groups.

 Let $\rho = \left(V_i, U_i\right)$ be an admissible gadget for $G$ such that each ${U_i}/G$ is projective.
 Let $X \in \Sch^G_k$ be a $G$-filtrable scheme with the filtration given by ~\eqref{eqn:filtration-BB}.
 We set